-This atypical antipsychotic drug carries not one, but TWO “black box” warnings due to its extremely dangerous side effects.
-It is imperative that anyone seeking to get off this drug seek professionally managed Seroquel tapering help.
+Before beginning Seroquel tapering, weaning or titration, we recommend starting by first finding out as much as possible about the mechanisms and effects of this drug.
+This atypical antipsychotic drug carries not one, but TWO “black box” warnings due to its extremely dangerous side effects.7 It is imperative that anyone seeking to get off this drug seeks professionally managed Seroquel tapering, titration, and weaning help.

 Even if the drug was prescribed during a time of extreme crisis, that does not necessarily mean that a person is destined to remain medicated for life.
-We KNOW there are effective alternatives.
+For many, we KNOW there are effective alternatives.

 Does Your Diagnosis

 Alternative to Meds has been the expert on antipsychotic tapering for over 15 years.
 We have published evidence regarding our clients’ resounding success.
 Clearly, there are many non-toxic methods to reduce or eliminate symptoms that don’t require toxic drugs at all.
 A hasty diagnosis from years ago may not be pertinent today even if it was correct back then.
 A fresh look, using testing and assessments can reveal what needs to be done for improvements today and for successful Seroquel tapering (quetiapine).

 15 Years Experience by Professionals Who Understand Your Journey.

 Methods described below need to be talked about with a prescriber who is knowledgeable and willing to help a person taper.
 Unsupported Seroquel tapering is difficult and the health consequences of miss-steps can be dangerous.
 Inpatient help is the best recommendation, but if that is not possible, seek help and guidance from a trusted medical professional.